- Read More

 Job on deployment

 Throughout your career you will continually hone your trade skills.
 Once you are proficient, you will assist junior technicians in developing their skills and experience, and you will be responsible for maintaining the high standards of your team.
-Further courses will provide you with the skills to expand your responsibilities and allow you to participate in exercises and conferences with experts from around the world.
-Later you will become a trade instructor, leading S&S through an ever-changing environment, as a member of a committed and capable Defence Force team.
+Further courses will provide you with the skills to expand your responsibilities and allow you to participate in exercises and conference with experts from around the world.
+Later you will have opportunities to become an instructor and be part of the management team leading S&S through the ever-changing environment, as a member of a committed and capable Defence Force team.

 Careers in the Air Force are well-rewarded, as well as being diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, you will see your salary rise accordingly.